 In 2017 Hatch installed her largest museum commission to date, titled Repertoire, in the historic Engelhard Court at the Newark Museum of Art in Newark, New Jersey.
 Honoring the museum’s 107-year-tradition of collecting contemporary ceramic art, and commemorating the retirement of Curator of Decorative Arts Ulysses Dietz after 37 years, the three parts of the installation were inspired by global textiles in the Museum’s collection.
 The western panel, “Dyula Woven,” is based on a rare early-twentieth-century Dyula textile from Cote d’Ivoire, collected by the Museum’s founder, John Cotton Dana, in 1928.
 The central panel, “Qianlong Silk,” is based on a velvet throne carpet made in eighteenth-century China.
 The eastern niche will be filled with “Bergen Jacquard,” designed after a jacquard-woven blue and white coverlet made in Bergen County, New Jersey in the 1840s.
 Repertoire combines the iconography of the two great global art-forms of human creativity: clay and cloth.

-Most recently Hatch was asked to be a part of Making Place Matter, a three person exhibition, symposium, and publication inaugurating the new building of Philadelphia’s The Clay Studio, made possible by a grant from the Pew Center for Arts and Heritage.
-Hatch will create a new body of work for the exhibition centered around the concept of “Making Place Matter” through a pattern exploration of her personal heritage.
-The exhibition will open in 2021.
+In 2022, Hatch took part in Making Place Matter, a three person exhibition, symposium, and publication inaugurating the new building of Philadelphia’s The Clay Studio, made possible by a grant from the Pew Center for Arts and Heritage.
+Hatch created a new body of work for the exhibition centered around the concept of “Making Place Matter” through a pattern exploration of her personal heritage.